linuxlawson/gitmark/README.md

 will be processed by your
 waiting fragile eggshell mind.

-[^1]: More information.
-To be clear, all you need is the first and last lines, the paragraph is just filler.
+[^1]: More information: To be clear, all you need is the first and last lines.
+The paragraph is just filler.
+Also, 4 spaces for newline.
 ```
 *result:*